h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/distribution.rst

  For Classification problems:

- - A Bernoulli distribution is used for binary outcomes.
+ - Bernoulli and Quasibinomial distributions are used for binary outcomes.
  - A Multinomial distribution can handle multiple discrete outcomes.

  For Regression problems: